AdguardTeam/KnowledgeBase/docs/adguard-for-windows/solving-problems/low-level-settings.md

 Acceptable values: 1–1500.
 If invalid size is specified, the value selected by the system will be used.
 This option is only applied when the *Protect from DPI* Stealth mode option is enabled.

-### Enable HAR writing

-This option should be enabled **only for debugging purposes**.
-If you tick the checkmark, AdGuard will create a file that contains information about all filtered HTTP requests in HAR 1.2 format.
-This file can be analyzed with the Fiddler app.
-Note that it may slow down your web browsing significantly.

 ### Show QUIC

 Allows displaying the QUIC protocol records in the filtering log.
 For blocked requests only.